 Professional Negligence Solicitors

-A failure by any a practitioners to do their job correctly can have significant consequences for the client’s finances, property and personal health.
+Whether you are a private individual or a company, a failure by a professional to do their job correctly can have significant consequences for your finances, property and personal health.

 - An incorrectly drafted will